LSALANOUBAT/Time_manager/ReadMe.md

 make migrate
 ```

-When pulled do these commands:
+When pulled do these commands:ddddddddd

 local :
 ```bash